Table Of Contents

 4. Accelerated Computing AWS Instances (Vt1, F1, G3, G4ad, G4dn, G5, G5g, Inf1, Inf2, Trn1, DL1, P2, P3, P4)

-You can get sustained high-performance from this instance family, which is much better than what is possible with software running on CPUs.
+This instance family offers sustained high performance, which is much better than what is possible with software running on CPUs.
 To support this, the instance family uses hardware accelerators.

 The following are the ideal use cases for each of these instance families: